We build financial resilience where people already are.

 How we partner

-Partnerships are one way Savings Collaborative scales its mission.
-They allow us to bring our full model into the places where people already study, live, work, receive support, and make financial decisions β€” without losing the human trust at the center of the work.
+Partnerships are central to how The Savings Collaborative brings its model into the places where people already study, live, work, receive support, and make financial decisions—without losing the human trust at the center of the work.

-1. Direct service, extended through trusted programs.
+1. Direct service, in partnership with trusted programs.

 4. Institutional integrations that scale financial resilience.